Brooklyn's Baseball Prehistory

 Following this debacle, Atlantic nines were periodically organized, by people with varying degrees of association to the original club, right up until 1886.
 These teams had ups and downs.
 For each highlight- an 11 run ninth inning against the Metropolitan Club for a stunning 14-12 win, there was a lowlight- 26 errors in a single game against the same team.
 Billy Barnie's Atlantic team nearly joined the new American Association in 1882, but that did not pan out.

-One other Atlantic Club deserves mention.
+One other 19th century Atlantic Club deserves mention.
 This one played at the Queens County Grounds in Maspeth and was briefly in the Eastern League of 1884.
 The Atlantics joined in July, inheriting the schedule of the disbanded Harrisburg club.
 They lost two home games against the Virginia Club of Richmond, before being expelled from the league for failing to pay the visitors their guarantee.

 The 1870 Mutual Club